It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Evaluation results

 \subsection{\tealhl{Are personalised prompt injections more effective than unpersonalised?}}

 Agents are often tasked with near-identical actions (e.g., drafting messages, summarising emails), allowing adversaries to anticipate the benign task and tailor injections.
-We rewrite the two most vulnerable prompts, changing $\leq20\%$ of the text and swapping generic phrasing (e.g., “to access the content”) for task-specific wording (e.g., GoCalendar: “to access the meeting details”).
-Light tailoring sharply increases prompt injection success rate: GoCalendar rises 5.6× (7 → 39); DashDish rises 2.5× (14 → 35).
+We rewrite the two most vulnerable prompts, changing $\leq20\%$ of the text and swapping generic phrasing (e.g. ``to access the content'') for task-specific wording (e.g. GoCalendar: ``to access the meeting details'').
+Light tailoring sharply increases prompt injection success rates, with GoCalendar rising $5.6\times (7 \rightarrow 39)$ and DashDish rising $2.5\times (14\rightarrow 35)$.

 Small task-specific wording changes can substantially boost ASR.
-While these results are based on a small sample and should not be generalised to all prompt injections, they indicate that tailoring can substantially shift success rates.
+While these results are based on a small sample and should not be generalised to all prompt injections, they indicate that tailoring can meaningfully shift success rates.